 Deepak’s diverse clients include classes of consumers and workers, the American Association for Justice (on arbitration and civil justice issues), Everytown for Gun Safety (in Second Amendment cases), Citizens for Responsibility and Ethics in Washington (in litigation over Donald Trump’s violations of the Emoluments Clauses), the Governor of Montana (successfully challenging the Trump Administration’s repeal of dark-money reporting requirements), the City of Philadelphia (defending against a First Amendment challenge to its sexual-orientation non-discrimination policy for foster care providers), the family of an unarmed Mexican teenager shot by a U.S. border guard (in a Supreme Court case on the Constitution’s extraterritorial reach), and a certified class of all federal bankruptcy judges (in successful litigation that recovered $56 million in back pay and benefits for judges due to Congress's violation of the Judicial Compensation Clause).

-An elected member of the American Law Institute, Deepak is a member of the boards of directors of the National Consumer Law Center, the Alliance for Justice, and Stable, an organization dedicated to strengthening Washington, DC’s contemporary art community.
-He also sits on the policy advisory board of the Biden Institute at the University of Delaware and the advisory boards of the People's Parity Project, the Institute for Consumer Antitrust Studies, and the Civil Justice Research Institute at the University of California, Berkeley.
+An elected member of the American Law Institute, Deepak is a member of the boards of directors of the National Consumer Law Center and the Alliance for Justice, the policy advisory board of the Biden Institute at the University of Delaware, and the advisory boards of the People's Parity Project, the Institute for Consumer Antitrust Studies, and the Civil Justice Research Institute at the University of California, Berkeley.
 He was previously on the board of the Impact Fund and and was co-chair of the Consumer Financial Services Institute.
 Deepak's commentary on legal issues is often quoted by national news sources and he has appeared on broadcast outlets including CNN, MSNBC, FOX, ABC NPR, and the BBC.
 His publications include Arbitration as Wealth Transfer, 5 Yale L. & Pol’y Rev. 499 (2017) (with Lina Khan); Leveling the Playing Field on Appeal: The Case for a Plaintiff-Side Appellate Bar, 54 Duq.
 L. Rev. 383 (2016); and The Consumer Bureau and the Constitution, 65 Admin L. Rev. 945 (2013).